 Jump links using ID tags

-Jump links direct visitors to a specific part of a page, rather than starting at the top of the page.
-You can use Jump links for in-page links such as footnotes.
+Rather than starting at the top of the page, you can use jump links to direct visitors to a specific part of a page.
+You can also use jump links for in-page links such as footnotes.

 Here are examples of in-page jump links: